total-typescript/total-typescript-book/book-content/book.md

 }
 ```

-We can call this function with any number of strings:
+Declaring the parameter with the `...formats` syntax combined with an array of strings lets us pass in any number of strings to the function:

 ```typescript
 getAlbumFormats(